mozilla/datazilla/README.md

 </tr>
 </table>

+The host column value would provide the physical resource associated with the database.

+The name column value would typically be the combination of project, dataset, and contentype but that would not be a requirement of the system.
+By making the name independent of the three classifiers we could import legacy databases into datazilla without having to physically move or rename them.

+The type column value could be the data hub type in [datasource] [5].
+This would allow us to use the Model layer with more types of databases beyond an RDBS.
+In this system, the summary_cache, test_data tables, and possible test_aux_data would be better suited for a key/value based object store.
+It would be very handy to be able to access multiple types of databases through this system.

+The active_status column would allow for inactivating a database instance for writing once a size threshold is reached.
+When this happens, the active_status would be set to 0.
 ####
 ##Installation
 1. Add system info to appropriate files in datazilla/webapp/conf/etc.  Copy the files to there appropriate location under /etc.